 One of our significant results is that the best performance as demonstrated by the method M1 on the Ecoli dataset is repeatable throughout all datasets that we consider (see Table 4).
-Figures 9 (a) and (b) show the performance of M1 for different datasets.
-As can be seen, as the percentage of unknowns and the test costs change, the performance of M1 is consistent across different datasets.
-We can conclude that the superiority of M1 over the other methods is in fact a general phenomenon.
+Figures 7 (a) and (b) compare the performance of M1 and C4.5 for different datasets.
+As the percentage of unknowns and the test costs change, the ratio of the average total cost by M1 over C4.5 is always lower than one across different datasets.
+We can conclude that the superiority of M1 is a general phenomenon.